JetBrains/rider-theme-pack/README.md

 Unlike the UI themes, the lists of Editor Color Schemes will only contain a single instance of each color theme, and these color schemes are the ones from the updated version of the plugin.

+## Branches

+The plugin `Rider Theme Pack` in the IDEA plugin gallery is built from the branch `master`.
+The branches named `net*` are for the themes bundled with the matching branches of Rider.